 And it was there that they were tracked down by the chairmen of Cingular’s parent companies, SBC Communications, and BellSouth, still stewing over the loss, and determined to top the existing offer of $14.50 a share.

-By 1:30 an emergency conference call was underway, and by 2:00 a.m. a group of twenty Cingular advisers was en route to the offices of law firm Wachtell Lipton with what proved to be the winning bid of $15.00 per share–resulting in what was then the largest cash acquisition in U.S. corporate history.
+By 1:30 an emergency conference call was underway.
+By 2:00 a.m., a group of twenty Cingular advisers was en route to the offices of law firm Wachtell Lipton with what proved to be the winning bid of $15.00 per share–resulting in what was then the largest cash acquisition in U.S. corporate history.

 All while London slept.